 Keyword Content Data type Option Default Example ROUGH_MATRIX Way of making roughening matrix 1) Integer (0, 1, 2 or -1) 0: Based on element 1: Based on parameter cell 2: Based on element (with weights based on areavolume ratio) -1: From external file 'roughening_matrix.dat' 2) 0 ROUGH_MATRIX 0 OUTPUT_ROUGH_MATRIX Output roughening matrix as an external file 2) 'roughening_matrix.out' OUTPUT_ROUGH_MATRIX BOTTOM_RESISTIVITY Give a resistivity below the bottom of mesh.
-By using this option, roughening matrix R will be regularized and then data-space inversion is stabilized Positive real value BOTTOM_RESISTIVITY 10.0 ALPHA_WEIGHT Make regularization depend on directions 1) Three non- negative values 1 1 1 ALPHA_WEIGHT 1 100 1
+By using this option, roughening matrix R will be regularized and then data-space inversion is stabilized Positive real value BOTTOM_RESISTIVITY 10.0

-^{1)} Detail of this option is described in the following slides.
+^{1)} Detail of this option is described in the next slides.